benbraou/flex-layout-wiki/API-Documentation.md

 ### Containers

-API for container elements [with 1 or more nested child elements]:
+API for DOM container elements [with 1 or more nested child elements]:

 * **[fxLayout]()**: <br/>Defines the flow order of child items within a flexbox container.<br/>`<div fxLayout="column">  </div>`<br/>&nbsp;
 * **[fxLayoutWrap]()**  : <br/>Defines if child items appear on a single line or on multiple lines within a flexbox container.<br/>`<div fxLayoutWrap> </div>`<br/>&nbsp;